 The Alien does have one thing that’s both cool and unique, though, which is the Teleport VPN option.
 As for mesh-readiness, the Alien can only work with its own Alien Mesh Point — if you buy a kit.
 Else, you’ll have to get multiple Alien routers.

 On the other hand, the UDM is part of the UniFi family for businesses.
 As a result, it’s much more than a simple Wi-Fi router.

-It has a built-in UniFi controller than you can use to manage an enterprise-class system.
+It has a built-in UniFi controller you can use to manage an enterprise-class system.
 It has a more in-depth network setting than you even know to exist.
-It can control multiple UniFi access points (APs) and mesh extender, such as the Beacon.
+It can control multiple UniFi access points (APs) and mesh extenders, such as the Beacon.
 In the future, you can use it with UniFi Wi-Fi 6 APs — when they eventually become available.